ltw-webdev-workshops/jquery-jq-what/jquery-javascript-simplified.md

 ---
 layout: slide-deck
-title: "jQuery—Javascript simplified"
+title: "jQuery—JavaScript simplified"
-desc: "An introductory slide deck explaining what jQuery is and how it helps us do Javascript-y things."
+desc: "An introductory slide deck explaining what jQuery is and how it helps us do JavaScript-y things."

 slides:
   - type: super-big-text
     content: |
-      **jQuery—Javascript simplified**
+      **jQuery—JavaScript simplified**

   - content: |
-      ## jQuery is Javascript
+      ## jQuery is JavaScript

       - Simplifies the interface to HTML
       - Provides a bunch of already made functionality
       - *Not required to do HTML manipulation*

-      **jQuery is essentially just a bunch of pre-written Javascript**
+      **jQuery is essentially just a bunch of pre-written JavaScript**

   - content: |
       ## It’s all money from here